-Employee Eligibility Requirements: Eligible employees must meet a financial eligibility requirement, by earning at least 5.3% of the state's average annual wage during the employee's base period (currently, \$3,500 per year).
+Employee Eligibility Requirements: Employees must meet a financial eligibility requirement, earning at least 5.3% of the state's average annual wage during the employee's base period (currently, that amounts to earning at least \$3,500 per year).

 Reason for Leave: Eligible employees will be entitled to paid leave for their own serious medical condition, to care for a family member with a serious health condition, to bond with a newly born or newly adopted/placed child, for qualifying military exigency, and for safe leave (due to domestic abuse, sexual assault, or stalking of the employee or the employee's family member).